 Meetings for companies identified in the EOS engagement programme are assigned to their designated engagement owner, to ensure each meeting is covered by the best-suited person with the deepest knowledge of the relevant company.
-The EOS engagement programme is a universe of companies (approximately 300) identified for focused engagement on an ongoing basis on a range of ESG, financial and strategic issues.
-It is selected based on factors including the aggregate size of clients' holdings and the materiality of ESG risks and opportunities.
+The EOS engagement programme is a universe of companies (approximately 300) identified for focused engagement on an ongoing basis on a range of, business performance issues including those that are sustainability related..
+The engagement programme is formulated based on factors including the aggregate size of clients' holdings and the materiality of ESG risks and opportunities.
 Meetings for companies that do not form part of the EOS engagement programme are assigned to engagement professionals with country expertise.

 EOS provides voting recommendations to clients, but clients retain full discretion over their final voting decision at all times.
-Clients are encouraged and empowered to contact EOS for further background on voting recommendations.
+Clients are encouraged and empowered to contact EOS for further background on specific voting recommendations.